Our Response to Climate Change Risks and Opportunities (TCFD)

 As an energy and materials company group, the ENEOS Group recognizes that its response to climate change involves both material management risks and opportunities.
 We believe that developing practical solutions to climate change will enable us to continuously generate profits into the future.
 As a clear expression of this intent, in our Long-Term Vision we state that we will take on the challenge of achieving both a stable supply of energy and materials and the realization of a carbon-neutral society.

 To enhance and broaden its disclosures, the Company signed a statement of support for the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) in May 2019.
 The Company also endorsed the Challenge Zero initiative of the Japan Business Federation (Keidanren) in June 2020, and is working on the development of technologies to mitigate the impacts of climate change.
+Additionally, with an eye on the realization of carbon neutrality by 2050 and social transformation, the Company participates in the Green Transformation (GX) League and actively makes recommendations for the design of the emissions trading scheme (GX-ETS), which is set to begin in 2026.
+The GX League, a framework based on the basic concept of the Ministry of Economy, Trade and Industry (METI), was established as a forum for companies aiming to achieve sustainable growth in the present and future to collaborate with government and academia.

 Overview of TCFD Disclosure Recommendations

-b.
-Describe the impact of climate-related risks and opportunities on the organization’s businesses, strategy, and financial planning.
+b Describe the impact of climate-related risks and opportunities on the organization’s businesses, strategy, and financial planning.

-b.
-Describe the organization’s processes for managing climate-related risks.
+b Describe the organization’s processes for managing climate-related risks.

-c.
-Describe how processes for identifying, assessing, and managing climate-related risks are integrated into the organization’s overall risk management.
+c Describe how processes for identifying, assessing, and managing climate-related risks are integrated into the organization’s overall risk management.

 Governance System for Climate Change

-Deliberations in Fiscal 2022
+Deliberations in Fiscal 2024

 Board of Directors and Executive Council